jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 the population remains unchanged.
 No individuals can be born or migrate into the population.

-Before moving on, it is import to note that in this article some familiarity with C++ is assumed, as this is the only language which IPU applications can be written in.
+Before moving on, it is important to note that in this article some familiarity with C++ is assumed, as this is the only language which IPU applications can be written in.
 However, it is by no means necessary to be an expert in C++ and the most complex topic used here is pointer arithmetic.
-The article is focused on being able to execute programs on the IPU, as such an understanding of the death process is not necessary but may be advantageous to have a fuller understanding of the code presented however a brief description of model is given.
+The article is focused on being able to execute programs on the IPU, as such an understanding of the death process is not necessary but may be advantageous to have a fuller understanding of the code presented, however a brief description of model is given.

 # A Brief Introduction to the IPU